AscendingPassage.com HOME PAGE.

 shall see clearly.

-grows gradually larger on the immense wall.
+grows gradually larger on the immense wall above us.
 Little by little it

 descends towards the base of the temple, revealing to us by degrees